-It was probably the easiest pitch in the history of Hollywood ("It's Transformers meets Rocky!"), and variations on its robots-fighting-robots premise have been doodled by elementary-schoolers for decades.
-Hollywood has spent the past year gobbling up the film rights to every board game imaginable, and with films based on Battleship and Monopoly now in the works, audiences might be assuming that Real Steel is a big-budget adaptation of Rock 'Em Sock 'Em Robots.
+With Hollywood churning out films based on games like Battleship and Monopoly, audiences may assume that Real Steel is a big-budget adaptation of Rock 'Em Sock 'Em Robots.
 But to find the actual genesis of Real Steel, you need to turn to another, unlikelier source that Hollywood has routinely mined for ideas: sci-fi writer Richard Matheson.

 Story continues below

-"Steel" may not hold up particularly well, but Matheson's contributions to The Twilight Zone shouldn't be denied: He wrote 14 scripts during the show's original run, including all-time classic "Nightmare at 20,000 Feet," which starred William Shatner at his hammy best.
+"Steel" may not hold up particularly well, but the extent of Matheson's contributions to The Twilight Zone is impressive: He wrote 14 scripts during the show's original run, including all-time classic "Nightmare at 20,000 Feet," which starred William Shatner at his hammy best.
 During the 1960s and 1970s, when the science fiction and horror genres were still in their television infancy, Matheson's contributions included episodes of Star Trek, Night Gallery, and the first two televised appearances of Kolchak: The Night Stalker.

-Matheson's six decades of experience as a screenwriter can't be denied, though many of his original short stories remain frustratingly difficult to find in print.
+Matheson generated a significant body of work in his six decades as a screenwriter, though many of his original short stories remain frustratingly difficult to find in print.
 But in the past five years, Matheson's greatest exposure by far has come has come with a trio of big-budget films: I Am Legend, The Box, and now Real Steel.
 These films, based on Matheson's original writing, were often adapted by screenwriters who weren't even born when their source material was first published.

 So far, Real Steel looks to be taking the I Am Legend road to box office victory.
 Early buzz and test audience reactions for the film have been so positive that DreamWorks greenlit production on a sequel as early as last April.
 If audiences turn out for robot boxing this weekend, we'll have plenty more robot boxing to look forward to.
 And we'll have Richard Matheson to thank.